City Village – Coventry

 - How will I pay my rent?

 Rental is paid termly, in advance, by debit or credit card.
-Click here to view payment options.
+To view payment options, please refer to the payment tariff on the City Village page.
 Tenancy agreements cannot be completed by the Landlord until your payment card details have been provided.
 This information is needed to complete your online booking and can be given by yourself or by your guarantor.

 If you’re awaiting a student loan and can’t meet payments as scheduled you should contact us at least 48 hours (Monday to Friday) before the payment is due.
 You will be liable for all bank and administration charges incurred by the Landlord for failed payments and will be expected to reimburse the Landlord for these charges upon demand.